awoodmore/react-surgery-checkin/README.md

 This is similar to a booking system at my local surgery.

-The public/db folder contains three JSON files that the application works with as a demonstration.
-In a real world scenario you would be pulling this information from an API/database

-Appointments.json - contains the appointments for the day DoctorsData.json - contains the doctors names.
-PatientData.json - contains the paitents names.
+The public/db folder contains a **PatientAppointments.json** file that contains the patients for the day and their appointment information.
+The assumption is this data could be obtained from an API in this format.

 Therefore to find a booking: